TarsCloud/TarsDocs_en/installation/source.md

 * * * * * /usr/local/app/tars/tarsnode/util/monitor.sh
 ```

-**If you configure check.sh, you don't need to configure the tarsnode monitoring in the following chapters**

 # 4. <a id="chapter-4"></a>Tars-web Description

 ## 4.1 Module description

 After the tars framework is deployed, the tar web will be installed on the host node (the slave node will not be installed).
 The tar web is implemented by nodejs and consists of two services

-view the modules of the tar Web:
+view the modules of the tars Web:

 ```
 pm2 list